UnivLille-Meta/Miage23/ModulePreparation-01/rapport_Souhail_OUARGUI.md

 - I learned how version control is managed inside pharo by testing two commits; one where I commited the Counter Class and its methods, and the other after I added a change and then recommited.
   Now pharo is getting more fun!!!

+# 4) Understood the principles pf TDD using an example of Count tests

+- I implemented test using TDD, it was by creating the tests first before even creating the increment and decrement tests methods.

+## Progress

+- [ X ] Creating packages, classes and methods.
+- [ X ] Creating Tests:
+- [ X ] Saving Our Code with Iceberg (Git Repositories Browser)
+- [ X ] Introduction to TDD.
+- [ X ] More is yet to come...